Who Was Saint Ann?

 Saint Ann As a Mother

-In the Gospel of James, you will find the story of Saint Ann.
-She and her husband Joachim were unable to conceive a child, even though they tried to do so and really wanted a baby.
-However, one day an angel came to them and told them that they would have a child.
-Since she was so overjoyed, Saint Ann promised that she would dedicate this baby's life to the service of God.
-Their daughter Mary was born.
+The story of Saint Ann can be found in the Gospel of James.
+She and her husband Joachim were unable to conceive a child despite their desire and attempts to conceive.
+One day an angel came to them and told them that they would have a child.
+Because Saint Ann was so overjoyed, she promised that she would dedicate this baby's life to the service of God.